Itinerary

 Hands and Feet

 - Comfortable riding boots.
 We recommend short boots with half chaps but you may wish to take long chaps.
 We don't recommend taking your favourite long leather boots in case they get damaged.
-Boots should be waterproof as river crossings are a possibility.
+It is recommended your boots are waterproof as you may be crossing rivers and they can get wet.

 - Several pairs of warm socks